-A precise understanding of attachment theory and the role it can play in supporting families and safeguarding children from maltreatment.
+- A precise understanding of attachment theory and the role it can play in assessing and supporting families.

-How to talk confidently about attachment, especially in court (and why this might involve not using the word ‘attachment’ at all).
+- How to draw confidently on attachment theory in reports and court work (and why this might involve not using the word ‘attachment’ at all).